nuejs/nue/packages/www/docs/cli.md

 nue create blog
 ```

-This extracts downloaded template creates a new directory and cd's to it.
-Issue `nue` and the newly created site is served at http://localhost:4000
+This extracts a downloaded template to a new directory.
+Issue `nue` from the directory and the newly created site is served at http://localhost:4000

 ## Global options